mosstar/mosstar-dev-stack/README.md

 | elasticsearch     | http://elasticsearch.localhost       | elastic   | mosstar123 |
 | kibana            | http://kibana.localhost              | elastic   | mosstar123 |
 | apm-server        | http://apm.localhost                 | -         | mosstar123 |

+## Customization

+You can customize the development stack according to your project requirements.
+Feel free to fork this repository, make changes, and submit a pull request for improvements.

+Your contributions are welcome!